18 years later, America vows to ‘never forget’ 9/11

 “Our constitutional freedoms were attacked, and our nation’s founding on Judeo-Christian values was attacked.
 That’s what ‘some people’ did.
 Got that now?” he said to applause.

 Omar, one of the first Muslim women elected to Congress, has said she didn’t intend to minimize what happened on Sept.
-11, and accused critics of taking her words out of context.
-She tweeted Wednesday that “September 11th was an attack on all of us.”
+11, and she accused critics of taking her words out of context.

-The dead included Muslims, as Zaheda Rahman underscored after reading names at ground zero.
-She called her uncle, Abul Chowdhury, a “proud Muslim-American man who lived his life with a carefree nature, a zeal for adventure and a tenacity which I emulate every single day.”
+Another relative at ground zero underscored that Muslims were among the dead.
+Zaheda Rahman called her uncle, Abul Chowdhury, a “proud Muslim-American man who lived his life with a carefree nature, a zeal for adventure and a tenacity which I emulate every single day.”

+Haros’ remarks weren’t the only political message to draw applause at ground zero.
+So did Debra Epps’ plea for tighter gun laws.

+“This country — in 18 years, you would think it had made changes to bring us to more peace.
+However, gun violence has gone rampant,” said Epps, who lost her brother, Christopher.

+All those victims’ names are read aloud at the ground zero ceremony by loved ones — now, quite often, ones so young they knew their slain relatives barely or not at all.

+Jacob Campbell was 10-months-old when his mother, Jill Maurer-Campbell, died on 9/11.

-Others made a point of spotlighting the suffering of firefighters, police and others who died or fell ill after being exposed to the smoke and dust at ground zero.
+Others made a point of spotlighting the suffering of firefighters, police and others who died or fell ill after exposure to the smoke and dust at ground zero.

+The sick gained new recognition this year at ground zero, where the new 9/11 Memorial Glade was dedicated this spring.

 Sept.
 11 has become known also as a day of service.
-People around the country volunteer at food banks, schools, home-building projects, park cleanups and other community events around the anniversary.
+People around the country volunteer at food banks, schools, home-building projects, park cleanups and other charitable endeavors on and near the anniversary.